 Building a toolkit

-Getting input from a diverse group of people often leads to better ideas thanks to a greater level of expertise among teams members as well as the variety of perspectives applied to a given goal or problem to solve; many heads are better than one.
+Getting input from a diverse group of people often leads to better ideas thanks to a greater level of expertise among team members as well as the variety of perspectives applied to a given goal or problem to solve; many heads are better than one.
 Facilitators typically take on the responsibility of managing the group decision-making process.

-They begin with first establishing shared understanding and consensus around the decision being made, and then they create opportunities for input and evaluation.
+Facilitators can accomplish this by first establishing shared understanding and consensus around the decision being made, and then they create opportunities for input and evaluation.
 They serve as the bottleneck to gather all ideas before they finally lead the group to make a final decision.
 One common way to do this is via polling the team for agreement on a proposed solution.
-Dot voting is one method that facilitates group decision making by rapidly prioritizing a list of ideas, and it’s flexible enough to apply to various scenarios.
+Dot voting is one method that facilitates group decision-making by rapidly prioritizing a list of ideas, and it’s flexible enough to apply to various scenarios.
 Polling is possible virtually too by using tools like MURAL–a digital whiteboard that allows remote teams to collaborate at a distance.

-The best opportunity for providing effective facilitation occurs when the facilitator is detached from the solution and instead focused on how team interactions are occurring.
+The best opportunity for providing effective facilitation occurs when the facilitator is detached from the solution and is instead focused on how team interactions are occurring.
 Cues like body language can reveal unspoken concerns that are easily missed when a facilitator is an active participant in the solutioning process.
 That’s why it can accelerate progress when an outside facilitator is introduced to help a team through a challenge.
-An external facilitator like our team here at Voltage Control can challenge ideas objectively simply by nature of not knowing how things have always been.
+An external facilitator, like our team here at Voltage Control, can challenge ideas objectively simply by nature of not knowing how things have always been.
 External facilitators are unbiased by nature, as they are not involved in office politics and have no gain in the company itself by leading the discussion.
 This bigger picture perspective allows outside facilitators to pose questions that can reveal assumptions within a team that lead to greater alignment around the best path forward.

 Facilitation, like any skill, is something that improves with experience.
 It calls for advanced preparation as well as the ability to provide direction and make adjustments on the fly.
 In its most effective form, facilitation is practiced from a place of unbiased, objective curiosity.
 While the skills outlined here are useful for dedicated facilitators, they can be applied by anyone to help create more fruitful and focused discussions whether you’re building consensus around how a team operates or solving a complicated problem.